Tristanovsk/RTinvestigation/README.md

-# fluxes
+# RTinvestigation
-tools for analyzing outputs of radiative transfer computation in the atmosphere-interface-water systems
+Tools for analyzing outputs of radiative transfer computation in the atmosphere-interface-water systems